Ten Pacific Island countries are members of the World Bank:

-The Bank Group’s engagement with the Pacific Island countries reflects the fact that their development trajectories have been influenced by their economic geography, with unique challenges arising from remoteness.
+The World Bank Group’s engagement with the Pacific Island countries reflects the fact that their development trajectories have been influenced by their economic geography, with unique challenges arising from remoteness.

 In the mining sector, the World Bank is providing technical assistance to the Solomon Islands Government in reviewing policies and regulations.
-Activities include raising awareness o f the importance of women’s role in the negotiation and management of royalties, and supporting Solomon Islands to sign up to the Extractives Industry Transparency Initiative.
+Activities include raising awareness of the importance of women’s role in the negotiation and management of royalties, and supporting Solomon Islands to sign up to the Extractives Industry Transparency Initiative.

-The Bank is supporting initiatives to improve access to telecommunications in countries across the region, through individual reform programs in Tonga, Vanuatu, Samoa, Kiribati and Solomon Islands, and the Pacific Regional Connectivity Program, working to provide improved internet access across the region.
+The Bank is supporting initiatives to improve access to telecommunications in countries across the region, through individual reform programs in Tonga, Vanuatu, Samoa, Marshall Islands, Kiribati and Solomon Islands, and the Pacific Regional Connectivity Program, working to provide improved internet access across the region.
 These initiatives aim to help connect people and businesses to services, markets and information, regionally and beyond.